-Check out this deck balcony we built just outside of Redmond in Union Hills, WA.
+Check out this drone footage of a under-and-over deck and balcony combo we built just outside of Redmond in Union Hills, WA.

 One of our favorite aspects of deck construction is being able to do a lot with very little.
 Implementing subtle changes that add up to big moves is often the ideal way to modify existing homes while preserving their feel.
 This combination of Trex composite decking and cable railing in Union Hills near Redmond was a case in point.